Climate Change and Stormwater

 Green infrastructure plays an important role in managing large storm events and increasing precipitation.
 Raingardens, for example, can manage large amounts of runoff, providing temporary storage and promoting infiltration through the soil and uptake into vegetation.
 Not only does this relieve some of the strain on the stormwater infrastructure, but by slowing the flow of water and encouraging it to percolate through soil, pollutants are trapped and removed.

 Small-scale green infrastructure — like residential raingardens, rainbarrels, or permeable pavers — manages relatively small amounts of stormwater compared with larger stormwater management projects like the Towerside District Stormwater System or our SART facility.
 However, a recent University of Maryland study demonstrated that small, distributed green infrastructure makes a big cumulative difference to the resilience of the watershed.

 At the MWMO, we partner with neighborhoods and community groups to install some of these smaller-scale practices, with the intention that they become distributed and normalized in our watershed.
 These are in addition to the large green infrastructure projects that we do in partnership with our member cities and partner organizations.
 All of this together makes a significant impact on the quantity and quality of water flowing to the Mississippi River.

-It’s hard not to get discouraged when considering the magnitude of the impacts of climate change.
+It’s important not to get discouraged when considering the magnitude of the impacts of climate change.
 Fortunately, there is hope.
-By working together to develop community level solutions to curb greenhouse gas emissions, green our neighborhoods and build stronger communities, it is absolutely possible to change the current trajectory.
+By working together to develop community level solutions to curb greenhouse gas emissions, green our neighborhoods and build stronger communities, it is possible to change the current trajectory.
 To learn more about climate change and find out how you can get involved, check out a few of the resources below.